You are currently browsing the tag archive for the ‘penthouse’ tag.

 Review:

 Tom calls his former foe for help and Jerry is willing to take him in.
-But Tom double-crosses him and in return Jerry haunts Tom out of the house.
+But Tom double-crosses his savior and in return the mouse haunts Tom out of the house.

-This cartoon has got one of the most straightforward stories of all Gene Deitch’s Tom & Jerry cartoons, which makes it stand out of the series.
-Unfortunately it’s very low on gags.
+This cartoon has got one of the best and most straightforward stories of all Gene Deitch’s Tom & Jerry cartoons, which makes it stand out of the series.
+Unfortunately the short is very low on gags, and the animation and staging are very poor, as always in Gene Deitch’s Tom and Jerries.
+I guess the cartoon’s highlight is the modernly designed interior of the apartment.

-Watch ‘Buddies Thicker than Water’ yourself and tell me what you think:
+Watch an excerpt from ‘Buddies Thicker than Water’ yourself and tell me what you think:

 This is Tom & Jerry cartoon No. 126